AlafariAbdullah/setup-docs/README.md

 ## How to set up a time based simple automation trigger/condition
-(Time Passes Since X)

 ## Introduction
 This tutorial will guide you through creating a time-based automation using Home Assistant’s built-in “Helpers.”
-In this tutorial, you’ll learn how to:
+- In this tutorial, you’ll learn how to:
 	- Create a Helper to store the date and time.
 	- Use Jinja2 and simple YAML to create automation triggers.
 	- Apply this automation to various use cases, such as: